openstack-archive/tripleo-incubator/README.rst

 OpenStack on itself: OpenStack on OpenStack with one cloud:

-1. The under cloud is used ts in Stage 1.
+1. The under cloud is used as in Stage 1.
 2. KVM or Xen Nova compute nodes are deployed into the cloud as part of the admin tenant, and offer their compute capacity to the under cloud.
 3. Low overhead services can be redeployed as virtual machines rather than